keleko34/KC/.gulp/Config/Readme.md

  __String__

- Mapping in create task is relatively simple, every `$Name of command` will be replaced with whatever was entered by the user if the command had a store type of 'string' or default.
+ Mapping in create task is relatively simple, every `$Name of command` will be replaced with whatever was entered by the user.
 File names may also have `$Name of command` in them as to have their names replaced when created.

  __Array__

- Mapping with arrays is slightly different and is only allowed in file content.
+ Mapping with arrays is slightly different and is only allowed inside the file content.
 You can either map individual values as `$Name of command[0]` or if You want a repeating effect You can specify: `$Name of command[x](string to replicate with $x as value)` this will take all the text within `()` and replicate it as many times as the length of the array and replace `$x` in the text with that array positions value.
+This is very useful when needing to create lists based on a users input.